robertmuth/Cwerg/README.md

 [![Discord](https://img.shields.io/discord/1266057429091881011?logo=discord&style=flat)](https://discord.com/channels/1266057429091881011/)

 Cwerg aims to be a complete, compact and fast "from-scratch" compiler for a C-like language.
-It consists of the following components:
+It has no dependencies and consists of the following components:
 * **Frontend**: [Overview](FE/Docs/tutorial.md), [Additional Docs](FE/Docs/)

   A low-level C-like language with a Python inspired concrete syntax.